yoraji/Minitalk/README.md

 What is the diff between pipe and socket ?

+    the other important differentce is that we can use pipes to connect processes on the same physical machine .but in the other hand we ,use socket to establish connection between processes on different physical machine.

 what is a signalemptyset ?

     type of signal set to an empty state ,ensuring that no signal are included in the set int sigemptyset(sigset_t *set);
     it clean all signal from set and making it set to empty

+What is Kill() ?

+    used to send any signal to any process group or process.
+        . if pid is positive then signal sig is sent to pid . if pid is equal to 0, then sig is sent to every process in the process group of the !! current !! process
+        . if pid is equal to -1 the signal is send to every process which the calling process has the permission to send signals, except for the init process . if pid is less than -1 then it send to every process in the group process . if the signal is 0 mean that no sig is sent, but the error cheack is performed . it can be use to cheak whether the calling process has the permission to signal a specific process.

 what is sigaddset ?